12rambau/pygadm/docs/usage.rst

     import pygadm

-    gdf = pygadm.get_items(name="Central")
+    gdf = pygadm.AdmItems(name="Central")

-As I don't know the GADM code I copy/paste the suggested code from the error message and filter it by `country ISO alpha-3 code <https://www.iban.com/country-codes>`__. the ISO code is always displayed in the second column of the :code:`get_names` output.
+As I don't know the GADM code I copy/paste the suggested code from the error message and filter it by `country ISO alpha-3 code <https://www.iban.com/country-codes>`__. the ISO code is always displayed in the second column of the :code:`AdmNames` output.
 All GADM code start with the country ISO code so you can use the provided cell for any admin level.

 .. jupyter-execute::

     import pygadm

-    df = pygadm.get_names(name="Central")
+    df = pygadm.AdmNames(name="Central")
     df = df[df.iloc[:,1].str.startswith("SGP")]
     df